Marketing has long evolved from a single-channel focus.

 Instead, you can layer conversational marketing on top of what’s already in place.
 Why?
 Because at the end of the day, you still need all of that legacy tech and data.
 How else will you personalize the customer experience with conversational marketing?
 It’s not the foundation of your business that needs to be replaced, it’s simply a shift in approach.

-Getting marketing-sales alignment is another factor.
+Aligning marketing and sales is another factor.
 Unless both teams are sold on the customer-centric approach, conversational marketing will fall flat.
 There is no line in the sand here, so both teams will need to leverage conversations to create a cohesive customer experience.
 This extends all the way through to marketing and sales leadership, the Chief Revenue Officer, Chief Sales Officer, etc.

 You see, it’s not enough to just start a conversation on a landing page.
 It’s about deepening the relationship and starting more conversations throughout the customer experience.
 If marketing, sales and, arguably, customer service, are not working together in lockstep, you’ll be leaving money on the table.
 As the CMO, it’s your job to partner and align with those teams.